ahmar46/Netflix/README.md

 ### This is clone of the landing Page of NETFLIX.
-Netfli
+Netflix

 ### Technologies Used: - HTML, CSS & JavaScript.